By Dr. Karen Becker, DVM

 The reason this type of pet food is so far down the list is because in order for the food to remain “semi-moist,” an ingredient called propylene glycol is added.
 This is a scary preservative that is a second cousin to ethylene glycol, which is antifreeze.
 And while propylene glycol is approved for use in pet foods, it is unhealthy for dogs and cats.
 I do not recommend feeding any food that contains this additive.

 Yes, the food is homemade, but it’s nutritionally unbalanced.
-Pets being fed this way are showing up at my clinic with endocrine abnormalities, skeletal issues and organ degeneration as a result of deficiencies in calcium, trace minerals and omega fatty acids.
+Pets being fed this way are showing up at my clinic with endocrine abnormalities, skeletal issues and organ degeneration.
+This is caused by deficiencies in calcium, trace minerals and omega fatty acids due to diet.

 From Worst to Best in a Heartbeat

 For those of you who now know you’re feeding your pet an unbalanced, homemade diet, there’s an extremely quick and easy way to soar to the top of the list.

 All you need to do is add ingredients to balance out the nutrition in the diet you’re already serving.
 This is a fast, simple fix you can apply to turn an unbalanced homemade diet into a balanced one.

 So there you have it – the entire list of my recommendations for best-to-worst pet diets.